 This page may contain affiliate links for your convenience.
 Click here to read our full disclosure policy.

-If you have a bare entryway in your home, you don’t have to go overboard with decorating.
-Start simply, and add what makes you happy.
+If you have a blah entryway in your home, you don’t have to go overboard with decorating.
+Start simple, and add what makes you happy.
 After all, you’re going to see it every day that you leave and enter the home!

 Here’s a photo of my entryway shortly after I moved in.
 I popped a mirror up on the wall (always handy for checking your appearance before leaving the house), and had a blank space begging for a little personality.

 You don’t need a lot of furniture in the entryway.
 You might want a table to have a place to set down mail or keys, or show off a few mementos.
 And maybe you’ll want a chair or a bench were people can remove their shoes.

 For my home, I was lucky to find a console table at a thrift store.
 It was originally an old mid-century style display cabinet with faux wood finish.
 The glass doors were missing and it wasn’t much to look at, but it was the perfect size for my space.
 I refinished it with a satin black paint, and it looks like it was always meant to be there.

 Now I have a spot to display a few personal things that add style and meaning to the space.